W-2 (Wage and Tax Statement)

 - I am a former university employee.
 Can I access my W-2 online?

-- Former employees can access W-2s via a guest account in ConnectCarolina.
+- Former employees can access W-2s via a Guest ID in ConnectCarolina.
+Please note that DUO must be set up for Guest ID in order to access W-2s.

 - How do I update my home address so that it is correct on my W-2?